Utah’s Health Guidance System

 In every phase of COVID-19 risk identified in the Utah Leads Together plan, high-risk individuals and the companies that employ them should follow instructions issued by the Utah Department of Health.

-While Utah has moved to the moderate risk phase, individuals in high-risk categories, including older adults and those who are immunocompromised, should continue to follow “high risk” protocols, and exercise all possible caution.
-Individuals who work or live with persons in high-risk categories should also continue following “high risk” guidance.
+Individuals in higher-risk categories, including those who are immunocompromised, should continue to follow stricter protocols, and exercise all possible caution.
+Individuals who work or live with persons in higher-risk categories should also continue following stricter guidance.

 Outbreak Response Plan